James Darnell

-James Thomas Darnell (born January 19, 1987) is a professional baseball player who is retired.
-He was drafted in the second round of the 2008 Major League Baseball draft and played for the San Diego Padres from 2008 through 2013.
+James Thomas Darnell (born January 19, 1987) is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the San Diego Padres.
+He was drafted in the second round of the 2008 MLB draft by the Padres.

 High school

 Darnell attended Upland High School, Arrowhead Christian Academy and San Ramon Valley High School.
 He was a four-year varsity starter and a four-year All-League high school selection.
 He compiled a career batting average of .475 with 20 home runs and 50 stolen bases.

 College

 In 2007, Darnell led the South Carolina Gamecocks Baseball team with a .331 average.
 He collected 19 home runs and 63 RBIs.
 James earned second team All-Southeastern Conference honors at third base.
 In 2006 and 2007, Darnell played collegiate summer baseball for the Hyannis Mets of the Cape Cod Baseball League.
 In 2007, he was a Cape Cod Baseball League All-Star.
 In 2008, James hit .306 with 19 homers and 81 RBIs and again selected to All-Southeastern Conference honors at third base.
 At the University of South Carolina Darnell was accepted into number one international business school at the Darla Moore School of Business.
 He was also an SEC Academic Honor Roll Member.